alfaysal/ami_coding_pari_na/README.md

     http://localhost:8000/api/khoj

-The token can now be refresh at
+The token can be refresh at

     http://localhost:8000/api/refresh